H4tch/hugo-plus/docs/jumbotron.md

 	If Content defines the jumbotron, but only the Section enables it, **the Content's version is the one that's shown.**
-	The jumbotron's content has a lower z-index than the `main` class which holds the reset of the page.
+	The jumbotron's content has a lower z-index than the `main` class which holds the rest of the page.
 		This hides the content during scrolling whenever parallax is enabled.

 Todo: